Yanda95/SpeechR/README.md

 ## Appendix Summary

-The appendix of SpeechR provides detailed insights into dataset construction, evaluation, and analysis.
-It defines three core reasoning types—factual, procedural, and normative—based on knowledge source, reasoning complexity, and answer objectivity.
-It also describes data processing steps such as readability enhancement, conversational restructuring, and annotation of acoustic features (e.g., stress and emotion).
+The appendix mainly covers how SpeechR is built and evaluated.
+It explains the three reasoning categories used in the benchmark: factual reasoning, procedural reasoning, and normative reasoning.
+It also describes how the data is processed, including text cleanup for speech synthesis, converting samples into more natural dialogue formats, and adding acoustic-related annotations such as stress and emotion.

-Additionally, the appendix introduces source datasets, model baselines, and prompt templates used for data generation and evaluation.
-It includes human verification results showing high data quality, as well as ablation studies demonstrating that speech-based reasoning is significantly more challenging than text-based reasoning.
-Finally, it presents qualitative examples, discusses limitations of current benchmarks, and outlines future directions such as improving speech diversity, multilingual coverage, and interactive dialogue settings. :contentReference[oaicite:0]{index=0}
+Besides that, the appendix lists the source datasets, the compared models, and the prompts used during data construction and evaluation.
+It also reports human checks on data quality, provides ablation results comparing speech reasoning with text-based pipelines, and includes several qualitative case studies.
+In the end, it discusses current limitations and possible future improvements, such as richer speech variation, multilingual settings, and more interactive multi-turn dialogue.

 ## 📊 Evaluation Scripts